PNBhandare/SampleStratifyFunctionReadMe/Readme.md

 ## Objectives and Rules

-The objective of the "Phase 2" post-processing operation was to refine UNET-derived land cover classes for the study area using GIS-based rules and ancillary datasets.
+The objective of UNET "Phase 2" post-processing was to refine UNET-derived land cover classes using GIS-based rules and ancillary datasets.
 Input to the post-processing steps was a completed UNET land cover map in raster format, derived from NAIP aerial imagery.
 The study area is a one-mile buffer around the St. Louis River estuary in the Duluth-Superior area.
-The UNET classification process is described here [link to U-Spatial GitHub].

 The post-processing steps took the form of a series of 8 rulesets.
 Each ruleset was applied to the output from the previous step.
 The rules are as follows: